naiacasina/migrants_R_proj/README.md

 - Source: USDA National Agricultural Statistics Service, https://quickstats.nass.usda.gov/.
 - Scope: Attempts to cover every individual within the population, capturing comprehensive demographic and occupational data.
 - Time-span: Every 5 years, available from 2012.
 Last year: 2022.
 - Coverage: National level, with data granularity down to the county level.
-However, this project primarily utilizes state-level data due to variations in data accuracy at more granular levels when it comes to merging with survey data.
+However, this project primarily uses state-level data due to variations in data accuracy at more granular levels when it comes to merging with survey data.

 ### Survey data